AmericanPhilosophicalSociety/APS_digitization/metadataguidelines.md

 **Enter Data into Spreadsheet Column:** field_description_long
 **Type of field:** Text (formatted, long)
 **Application:**
 * This field is used for a free-text account of the intellectual content of the original item.
-For this reason, the content in the _abstract_ field can be a little longer than in other fields.
+For this reason, the content in the _description_ field can be a little longer than in other fields.
 It can be taken from the original item or created.
-* Captions or inscriptions that are not used in the Title field may be included in the _abstract_ field.
+* Captions or inscriptions that are not used in the Title field may be included in the _description_ field.
 * The _description_ should be written in complete sentences and the field should read as a single block of text.
 The block of text should end with a period.
 * Do not use abbreviations, ampersands or paragraph and line breaks.
 Maintain standard capitalization rules.
 Do not use all capital letters to set words or phrases apart or to denote importance.
 * This field may include information that a user will be able to see in the item.
 For example, does the item contain a sketch or illustration?
 How about an inscription or caption?

 Additional information regarding Description:
 * You may want to include keywords in your text that end users will likely search for that are not already included in the _title_ or _subject_ fields.
 Incorporating keywords can provide additional access points for searching.
 This element provides end users with information about the digital resource that assists them in making a judgment about its likely usefulness, and also provides context, if needed, for controlled vocabulary used in the record.
 For example, a photograph of trolleys would have street railroads in the subject field using the Thesaurus for Graphic Materials (TGM).
-The more common word, trolleys, could be included in the _abstract_.
+The more common word, trolleys, could be included in the _description_.
 * Be descriptive but only include detail that would be helpful to users!

 **Examples:**